alklasil/mbed-os-example-master-slave/README.md

 * [x] Joins a multicast group address which is defined for the demo.
 * [x] Listens for incoming advertisements from nodes.
 * [x] Displays a list of found nodes for user, separate by function (button/switch, light)
-  * The iplementation enables copying of all the nodes as a string (in which nodes are separated by newline characters) into the clipboard.
+  * The implementation enables copying of all the nodes as a string (in which nodes are separated by newline characters) into the clipboard.
   * The copied data can then be pasted and viewed / sorted as the user wishes.
   *   (It is also possible to paste the data back to the GUI)
 * [x] Allows user to create connection between a button and a light.